Punctured logarithmic maps: Introduction

 \begin{named}{Theorem~D} The splitting morphism $\delta^\ev: \tfM'^\ev(\cX/B,\btau)\to \prod_i\tfM'^\ev(\cX/B,\btau_i)$ fits into the cartesian diagram

 of fs log stacks.
 Here $\Delta$ restricts to the diagonal morphism $X\arr X\times_B X$ on each factor. \end{named}

 We emphasize that the diagram in Theorem~D is typically not cartesian on the level of underlying stacks due to the more subtle nature of fs fiber products.
 Theorem~D is nevertheless a powerful tool for explicit computations.
-For example, under the assumption of toric gluing strata, Yixian Wu in \cite{Yixian} derives from Theorem~D an explicit decomposition of $\delta^\ev_*[\fM^\ev(\cX/B,\btau)]$ in terms of the strata in $\prod_i \fM(\cX/B,\btau_i)$.
+For example, under the assumption of toric gluing strata, Yixian Wu in \cite{Yixian} derives from Theorem~D an explicit decomposition of the term $\delta^\ev_*[\fM^\ev(\cX/B,\btau)]$ appearing in Thereom~C in terms of the strata in $\prod_i \fM(\cX/B,\btau_i)$.